Self-Insurance

 SELF-INSURANCE CERTIFICATE (BASED ON NET WORTH)

-The certificate of self-insurance issued by this department as per section 324.171, Florida Statutes, provides limits of liability insurance in the amount of 10/20/10 ($10,000 of bodily injury to, or death of, one person in any one crash, $20,000 of bodily injury to, or death of, two or more persons in any one crash, $10,000 of injury to, or destruction of, property of others in any one crash) and personal injury protection coverage as per section 627.733(3)(b), F.S.
+The certificate of self-insurance issued by this department as per section 324.171, Florida Statutes, provides limits of liability insurance in the amount of $10,000 of bodily injury to, or death of, one person in any one crash, $20,000 of bodily injury to, or death of, two or more persons in any one crash, $10,000 of injury to, or destruction of, property of others in any one crash and personal injury protection coverage as per section 627.733(3)(b), F.S.

 Individual – Filing Requirements

-1. A notarized copy of a financial statement (balance sheet indicating assets and liabilities) showing a net unencumbered worth of at least $40,000, form attached.
+1. A notarized copy of the Statement of Net Worth completed in its entirety (balance sheet indicating assets and liabilities) showing a unencumbered net worth of at least $40,000, application attached.

-• Applicant’s signature must be affixed on the financial statement and notarized.
-If the certificate is to be issued in two names, both must sign and have notarized.
+• The applicant(s) signature must be affixed on the Statement of Net Worth and notarized.
+If the application lists two names, both must sign and have notarized.

 • If you include real estate property, it will be necessary to furnish your current tax receipt issued by your local Tax Assessor’s office, which will indicate the value of the property.

-• If assets and liabilities in banks or lending institutions are listed, the name and address of the institution(s) must be listed.
+• If assets and liabilities in banks or lending institutions are listed, the name and address of the institution(s) must be listed, and a bank statement must be provided.

-3. A list by make, model, year, vehicle identification and tag number of the vehicles owned by the certificate holder(s).
-Only vehicles registered or licensed in the state of Florida can be covered.
+3. A list by make, year, vehicle identification and tag number of the vehicles owned by the applicant(s).
+Only vehicles with current active registration that are registered in the state of Florida can be covered.

-Any change in the ownership of the vehicles listed, or addition of vehicles to be covered, must be reported within 30 days of such change.
-A list of additional vehicles must be accompanied by an updated financial statement showing a net unencumbered worth as required by section 324.171, F.S., for all vehicles to be covered.
-Failure to make such report will result in the cancellation of the certificate of self-insurance.
+5. Any change in the vehicles listed must be reported within 30 days of such a change.
+A list of additional vehicles must be accompanied by an updated application showing an unencumbered net worth as required by section 324.171, F.S., for all vehicles to be covered.
+Failure to make such a report will result in the cancellation of the certificate of self-insurance.